Institutional proposals are proposals submitted by

 The white paper for institutional proposals must include the following information:

-The PI should send this information to OSP at least 30 days before the proposal is due, if possible.
-However, if the OSP finds that the proposal is due within a short time-frame, the Vice President for Research will decide which proposal to submit to the sponsor.
+The PI should send this information to OSP as directed in the call for white papers at least 30 days before the proposal is due, if possible.
+However, if the OSP finds that the proposal is due within a short time-frame, the Vice President for Research, or his designee, will decide which proposal to submit to the sponsor.

 If the number of white papers received by OSP is greater than the number of proposals allowed by the funding sponsor, the Vice President for Research will convene an Ad Hoc Subcommittee of the Faculty Research Advisory Committee (FRAC).
 The Vice President for Research will appoint members to the Ad Hoc Subcommittee according to the scope of the RFP.
 The subcommittee will review the white papers and make recommendations to the Vice President for Research on which proposals to submit for funding.